hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/010_what_is_duty.md

 came to the Sannyasin and said, "Now, sir, you have come here to see me;
 what can I do for you?"
-The Sannyasin asked him a few questions about soul and about God, and the Vyadha gave him a lecture which forms a part of the Mahâbhârata, called the *Vyâdha-Gitâ*.
+The Sannyasin asked him a few questions about soul and about God, and the Vyadha gave him a lecture which forms a part of the Mahābhārata, called the *Vyādha-Gitā*.
 It contains one of the highest flights of the Vedanta.
 When the Vyadha finished his teaching, the Sannyasin felt astonished.
 He said, "Why are you in that body?
 With such knowledge as yours why are you in a Vyadha's body, and doing such